zveres-ss/iot-13-2025/README.md

 # iot-13-2025

-my first repo for IoT group 13 in 2025
+My first repo for IoT group 13 in 2025.